kyma-project/kyma/components/central-application-connectivity-validator/README.md

 The header contains information about multiple certificates because of the client certificate used in mTLS-secure communication between sidecars of a service.

-The Central Application Connectivity Validator forwards only the requests with the `X-Forwarded-Client-Cert` header that contains `Subject` with the following fields corresponding to the Application custom resource:
+The Central Application Connectivity Validator forwards only the requests with the `X-Forwarded-Client-Cert` header that contains **Subject** with the following fields corresponding to the Application custom resource:
 - **CommonName** is the name of the Application custom resource.
-- (Optional) **Organization** is the tenant.
+- **Organization** (optional) is the tenant.
-- (Optional) **OrganizationalUnit** is the group.
+- **OrganizationalUnit** (optional) is the group.

 ## Development